DenysVuika/handicraft/docs/concepts/user-components.md

 }
 ```

-We'll explore each of these values in the following sections.
+We are going to explore each of these values in the following sections.

 ## Connectors